coro121/documentation-samples/WAI-ARIA.md

-# Introduction to ARIA Attributes
+# Introduction to Accessible Rich Internet Applications attributes

-## About WAI-ARIA
+## About the Web Accessibility Initiative

-The [Web Accessibility Initiative's Accessible Rich Internet Applications](https://www.w3.org/TR/wai-aria/#intro_ria_accessibility) (WAI-ARIA or just ARIA) offers a set of attributes that can be applied to HTML elements, making web content and applications more accessible to people with disabilities.
-The core ARIA component `role`, allows screen readers to more explicitly describe the intentions of web content or application to the user; it defines what an element does.
-Please note, that elements can only have one `role`.
+The [Web Accessibility Initiative's Accessible Rich Internet Applications](https://www.w3.org/TR/wai-aria/#intro_ria_accessibility) (WAI-ARIA or just ARIA) offers  attributes that are applied to HTML elements, making web content and applications more accessible to people with disabilities.
+The core ARIA component `role`, allows screen readers to more explicitly describe the intentions of web content or apps to people; it defines what an element does.

+***Note***
+Elements can only have one `role`.

-There are 6 categories of [WAI-ARIA roles](https://www.w3.org/TR/wai-aria-1.1/#roles_categorization):
+There are 6 categories for [WAI-ARIA roles](https://www.w3.org/TR/wai-aria-1.1/#roles_categorization):

 * **Landmark** roles typically denote large areas of a document.
 Some examples are `banner`, `search`, and `region`
 * **Widget** roles help in making interactive elements accessible. `button`, `checkbox`, and `radio` are common examples of widget roles